Metsenats-Team/Metsenat-Sponsorships/README.md

 # Metsenat-Sponsorships
-- Web-App for funding students.
+- Web-App for financing students.
 Payments are made using stripe.

 - [x] AspNetCore
 - [x] javascript